Hanuš Wihan (1855–1920)

 Czech cellist and teacher, member of the Czech Quartet.
-He was a close friend of Dvorak, and the composer dedicated his Concerto for Cello and Orchestra in B minor to him, along with his Rondo in G minor.
-Wihan proposed extensive revisions to the solo part of the Concerto in B minor (in particular, the incorporation of a virtuosic cadenza in the third movement), which Dvorak did not agree to.
-Wihan joined Dvorak and violinist Ferdinand Lachner to perform piano trios in a series of “farewell” concerts which Dvorak organised in 1892 before his departure for the United States.
-They appeared in forty concerts held in Czech and Moravian towns and cities, together presenting Dvorak’s chamber pieces, especially the “Dumky” Piano Trio.
-Wihan regularly promoted Dvorak’s works and Czech music in general in the programmes he put together for his domestic and foreign tours.
+He was a close friend of Dvořák, and the composer dedicated his Concerto for Cello and Orchestra in B minor to him, along with his Rondo in G minor.
+Wihan proposed extensive revisions to the solo part of the Concerto, in particular, the incorporation of a virtuosic cadenza in the third movement, which Dvořák did not agree to.
+Wihan joined Dvořák and violinist Ferdinand Lachner to perform piano trios in a series of “farewell” concerts which Dvořák organised in 1892 before his departure for the United States.
+They appeared in forty concerts held in Czech and Moravian towns and cities, together presenting Dvořák’s chamber pieces, especially the “Dumky” Piano Trio.
+Wihan regularly promoted Dvořák’s works and Czech music in general in the programmes he put together for his domestic and foreign tours.